-- □ Specify WRITE_PROTECT to prevent host write operations to the unit.
+- Specify WRITE_PROTECT to prevent host write operations to the unit.
 However, the controller may still write to a write-protected RAIDset to satisfy a reconstruct pass or to reconstruct a newly replaced member.
-Additionally, metadata, reconstruct, and copy writes are still allowed to RAIDsets and mirrorsets. - □ Specify NOWRITE_PROTECT to allow the host to write data to the unit.
+Additionally, metadata, reconstruct, and copy writes are still allowed to RAIDsets and mirrorsets. - Specify NOWRITE_PROTECT to allow the host to write data to the unit.
 This allows the controller to overwrite existing data.
 NOWRITE_PROTECT is the default for transportable disks.

-WRITEBACK_CACHE (default) NOWRITEBACK CACHE
+WRITEBACK_CACHE (default) NOWRITEBACK_CACHE

-Enable or disable the write-back data caching function of the controller.
+Enables or disables the write-back data caching function of the controller.
 The controller's write-back caching feature improves write performance.

-□ Specify WRITEBACK_CACHE for all new RAIDsets, mirrorsets, and units you want to take advantage of the controller write-back caching feature.
+• Specify WRITEBACK_CACHE for all new RAIDsets, mirrorsets, and units to take advantage of the controller write-back caching feature.
 This switch allows the controller to declare the write operation "complete" as soon as the data reaches its cache memory.
 The controller performs the slower operation of writing the data to the disk drives at a later time.

-CAUTION: Though there is built-in redundancy to protect data contained in cache, allowing data to be written to write-back cache may result in the loss of data if the controller fails.
+CAUTION: Though there is built-in redundancy in mirrored cache to protect data, allowing data to be written to write-back cache may result in the loss of data if the cache fails.